Carolyn S. Shoemaker

 Carolyn Jean Spellmann Shoemaker (June 24, 1929 – August 13, 2021) was an American astronomer and a co-discoverer of Comet Shoemaker–Levy 9.
 She discovered 32 comets (then a record for the most by an individual) and more than 500 asteroids.

-Having earned degrees in history, political science, and English literature, she had little interest in science until she met and married geologist Eugene Merle Shoemaker.
+Having earned degrees in history, political science, and English literature, she had little interest in planetary science until she met and married geologist Eugene Merle Shoemaker.
 Her career in astronomy began when she demonstrated good stereoscopic vision, a particularly valuable quality for looking for objects in near-Earth space.
 Despite the fact that her degrees were not in science, having that visual ability motivated the California Institute of Technology (Caltech) to hire her as a research assistant on a team led by her husband.
-She went on to making record-setting discoveries in the field of astronomy, as well as being awarded honorary degrees and many profession awards.
+She went on to making record-setting discoveries in the field of astronomy, as well as being awarded honorary degrees and many professional awards.

 Personal life

 Shoemaker was born on June 24, 1929, in Gallup, New Mexico, to Hazel and Leonard Spellmann.
 Her family then moved to Chico, California, where she and her brother Richard grew up.
 She earned bachelor's and master's degrees in history, political science, and English literature from Chico State.